UT Arlington Mavericks men's wheelchair basketball: Movin' Mavs under Doug Garner

 In October 2008, assistant coach Doug Garner was named the second-ever head coach of the Movin' Mavs.
 He had arrived at UTA in 2007 as an assistant coach on the staff of Jim Hayes.
-In his first season as head coach, 2008–09, Garner and the Movin' Mavs finished with a 18–6 record and finished in third place at the 2009 NIWBT tournament in Whitewater, Wisconsin.
+In his first season as head coach, 2008–09, Garner and the Movin' Mavs finished with an 18–6 record and finished in third place at the 2009 NIWBT tournament in Whitewater, Wisconsin.
 In the 2009–10 season, the Movin' Mavs finished with a 27–7 record and another third-place finish at the 2010 NIWBT tournament in Marshall, Minnesota, beating the Alabama Crimson Tide in the third-place game.
 In March 2011, UTA hosted the 2011 NIWBT tournament at Texas Hall.
 The Movin' Mavs finished their 2010–11 season with another third-place finish in the NIWBT tournament, losing to Illinois in the semifinals before again defeating Alabama in the third-place game.
 In October 2011, during the Jim Hayes Memorial Tournament, the Movin' Mavs played their last game at Texas Hall.
 In the 2011–12 season, the Movin' Mavs clinched the number one seed for the NIWBT tournament during the regular season, but were defeated by fourth-seeded Illinois the semifinals of the tournament in Champaign-Urbana, Illinois, ultimately besting Alabama once again in the third-place game.
 Seven UTA alumni competed in the 2012 Summer Paralympics in London, including wheelchair basketball players David Eng (who won a gold medal with Canada), Brad Ness (silver medal with Australia), and Jason Nelms and Paul Schulte (bronze medals with the United States).